tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 ### Modern Methods of Seed Protection
 The various modern methods of seed protection are as follows:

-**1\.
-Seed Treatment**
+1. **Seed Treatment**
 In agriculture and horticulture, seed treatment or seed dressing is a chemical, typically antimicrobial or antifungal, with which seeds are treated (or dressed) prior to planting.

     **Benefits of seed treatment**.
     - Prevents spread of plant disease.
     - Protects seed from seedling blights.
     - Improves germination.
     - Provides protection from storage insects.
     - Controls soil insects.

-**2\.
-Seed Hardening**
+2. **Seed Hardening**
 Seed hardening is a physiological preconditioning of the seed by soaking of seed in water or chemical solution for definite duration in proper ratio (Seed : Solution) and shade drying to bring back the seed to original moisture content.

     **Benefits:**.
     - It increases the yield, root growth and vigour of seed germinatio.
     - The uniformity of seedling emergence.
     - Flowering occurs 2-3 days earlie.
     - Uniform seed set and maturit.
     - Exposes the seed to drought tolerance.

-**3\.
-Seed Pelleting**
+3. **Seed Pelleting**
 The process of enclosing seed in a filter inert material using an adhesive with bioactive chemicals.
 Seed pelleting increases the weight, size and shape of seeds by allowing percale maturing and spacing of seed in the field.

-**4\.
-Seed coating**
+4. **Seed coating**
 Seed coating is a thicker form of covering of seed and may contain fertilizer, growth promoters, rhizobium inoculum, nutritional elements and repulsive agents.
 Chemical, pesticides added to the seed by adhesive agents cause increased seed performance and seed germination.

-**5\.
-Bio Priming of Seeds**
+5. **Bio Priming of Seeds**
 Bio-Priming is a process of biological seed treatment that refers to combination of seed hydration (physiological aspect of disease control) and inoculation (biological aspect of disease control) of seed with beneficial organism to protect seed.
 It is an ecological approach using selected fungal antagonists against the soil and seed borne pathogens.
 This seed treatments may provide an alternative to chemical control.

 ## Seed Storage